Anders Limpar: Everton

-Whilst playing for the toffees he won the FA Cup for the first time in 1995.
+Whilst playing for the Toffees he won the FA Cup for the first time in 1995.
 Limpar went on to play a vital role in the Cup final at Wembley, with a run from inside his own half leading to Everton's winning goal being scored by Paul Rideout.
 He also hit a memorable 50-yard reverse-pass which led to an Everton break-away that BBC commentator Barry Davies described as the 'pass of the match'.

-He also went on to win the Charity Shield of 1995 with Everton.

-As so, Limpar eventually fell out of favour at Goodison Park after 1995–96, making only two appearances for the club during the 1996–97 season.
+He also won the 1995 FA Charity Shield with Everton, but eventually fell out of favour at Goodison Park after 1995–96, making only two appearances for the club during the 1996–97 season.

 Birmingham City

 On 20 January 1997, Limpar was signed by Birmingham City for a fee of £100,000.
 He made his league debut on 1 February 1997, in a 2–1 away defeat against Bolton Wanderers.
 The move proved to be unfruitful, as he made only four appearances, before the club later ended his stay in April 1997.